xBFreEnergy/xBFreEnergy.github.io/docs/mmpbsa/input_file.md

 !!!
 Danger
-    Note that several variables must be explicitly defined in the input file
+    - Note that several variables must be explicitly defined in the input file
+    - Define all the calculations will take a long time, so take care when you define the calculation you want to perform

 ## Format
 All the input variables are described below according to their respective namelists.
 Descriptions are taken from original sources and modified accordingly when needed.
-Integers and floating point variables should be typed as-is while strings should be put in either single- or double-quotes.
 All variables should be set with `variable = value` and separated by commas is they appear in the same line.
 If the variables appear in different lines, the comma is no longer needed.
 See several [examples](#sample-input-files) are shown below.
 As you will see, several calculations can be performed in the same run (_i.e._ `&gb` and `&pb`; `&gb` and `&alanine_scanning`; `&pb` and